sporto/blog/content/posts/2017/from-react-to-elm.md

 At some point in 2015 I heard about Elm and I was intrigued.
 I have been dabbling in Elm for over a year, mostly building libraries and making little side projects.

-About two months ago we decided to give Elm a try in our production code, so I have been writing Elm almost full time for the last 6 weeks.
+About two months ago we decided to give Elm a try in our production code, so I have been writing Elm almost full time for the last 2 months.
 This is how I see Elm compared to React.

 # General differences from JavaScript